Selbyville, Delaware: Public library

 The former home of Senator John G. Townsend, Jr., located at 11 South Main Street at the intersection with West McCabe Street, became the site of the Selbyville Public Library in 1966.
 A plaque in the library identifies Senator Townsend's dining room, where former First Lady Eleanor Roosevelt dined with the senator in 1946.
 Other distinguished visitors included future president Richard Nixon.
 The home was built in 1904.
 The senator's family donated it to the library after his death.
+The home is now site of the Selbyville Historical Society.